 Average Cost of Home Insurance for Tenants

-For tenants, the cost of home insurance really depends on how much personal belonging you have in the property, since there’s no need for them to insure the building structure and built-in fixtures.
+For tenants, the cost of home insurance really depends on how much personal belongings you have in the property, since there’s no need for you to insure the building structure and built-in fixtures.
 To ensure personal belongings of up to S$10,000, you can expect to pay about S$28.48 on average on a home content insurance policy, though prices can go as low as S$14.56.
 If you need to ensure a greater amount, you can expect to spend between S$30 to S$300.
+Other insurers also offer comprehensive tenant-focused plans that cost an average of S$81 per year.
+These plans cover contents, fixed glass and mirrors, mover damage and tenant liability.

 |Average Price by Home Content Coverage Amount|